 Roberta Humphreys on Luminous Blue Variables

-One of the stars that Humphreys has studied for decades is VY Canis Majoris.
-It is a red supergiant that periodically experiences mass loss.
-Humphreys and her collaborators were able to calculate the age of the ejecta from these periodic eruptions and compare them to the changes in luminosity of the star and found that they synched up.
-“The star has a massive outflow, and it cools and forms dust which causes the dimming.
+One of the stars that Humphreys has observed for decades is the cool hypergiant VY Canis Majoris.
+It is one of the most luminous red supergiants and one of the largest stars known.
+It image reveals a complex ejecta with giant arcs and clumps of knots. (add figure).
+Using imaging and spectra from the Hubble Space Telescope, she and her collaborators we able to reconstruct its mass loss history.
+They calculates the age of the ejecta from these outflows.
+The most recent ejection were found to correspond with deep minima in the stars observed light curves earlier in the 19th and 20th centuries “The star has a massive outflow, it cools and forms dust which causes the dimming.
 The ejecta expands and moves outward, and the star returns to its former brightness.”
-The scale of these eruptions is so large that one mass of ejecta from VY Canis Majoris was equivalent to the energy our sun radiates in 10,000 years.
+The scale of these outflows from VY CMa is large, with masses about the mass of Jupiter and kinetic energy equivalent to the energy our sun radiates in 10,000 years.
+Humphreys and colleagues suggest that these outflows are due to surface activity, large scale convection on the star.

-One group of LBVs are also known as “supernova imposters.”
-These are a class of large stars that got suddenly brighter and then disappeared entirely.
-They were thought to have exploded as supernovae, but then suddenly reappeared.
-In 1994 Humphreys studied four stars which she believed were imposters.
+A small group of very evolved massive stars experiencing giant eruptions are also known as “supernova imposters.”
+These stars suddenly increase their luminosity by ten times or more and then fade.
+They resemble supernovae, but survive, hence “impostors”.
+She studied four historical ones, including eta Car.
 “Three of the four are still here.
 People are still arguing about the 4th one,” she noted.

-In her recent colloquium for the School, Roberta Humphreys summed up her career-spanning interest in massive stars thusly: “Why study massive stars?
-They’re interesting.
-They can change within a human lifespan.”
-Several stars such as VY Canis Majoris have changed drastically since she started observing them more than forty years ago.
-Massive stars are short-lived, she opined.
-“These stars I’ve studied are likely gone now.
+In her recent colloquium for the School, Roberta Humphreys summed up her career-spanning interest in massive stars: “Why study massive stars?
+They’re interesting, they’re fun, surprising, and they can change within a human lifespan.”
+Several stars have appeared to change dramatically due to mass loss events since she started observing them more than forty years ago.
+Massive stars are short lived, she opined.
+“Many of the stars I’ve studied in the spiral galaxies M31 and M33, 2 million light years away, are likely gone now.
 It’s very sad, I feel like I know these stars.”

 After a career getting to know these massive stars, Humphreys still has a lot of unanswered questions, mainly about the mechanism that drives the eruptions.
 “We need some clever modeling.”
-There are new imposters being observed constantly by supernova surveys.
-“In most cases, we don’t have enough information to say why some of them survive their eruptions and others don’t.
-“We need to go and sort them out because they aren’t all alike.”
+There are new Imposters being discovered constantly by the supernova surveys.
+“In most cases, we don’t have enough information to say why some of them survive their eruptions and others apparently don’t.
+They aren’t all alike.
+It is now time to sort them, according to their observed properties to better understand what they are doing.”